jaswingumpella/codevision/README.md

     token: your-token
 security:
   apiKey: your-api-key
+diagram:
+  storage:
+    root: ./data/diagrams
 ```

 If you do not need authenticated cloning, leave the values blank.
 Update the `security.apiKey` to protect API calls.
 When the key is blank, the API key filter is effectively disabled for development.
+`diagram.storage.root` controls where rendered SVG assets are cached; the directory is created automatically if it does not exist.

 ### Run the backend